Maryland License #LC23135

 KIDS AND FAMILY EXPERIENCE

-As a white, straight, cisgendered female clinician, Nancy is a proponent of social justice and realizes that her (often) privileged experience of the world can be different from that of her clients.
-She works hard to create an environment where her clients can feel understood, supported and not judged regardless of their experience of the world.
+As a white, straight, cisgender female clinician, Nancy is a proponent of social justice and realizes that her (often) privileged experience of the world can be different from that of her clients.
+She works hard to create an environment where her clients can feel understood, supported, and not judged regardless of their experience of the world.

-For younger clients (ages 3-12), Nancy predominantly utilizes play therapy or attachment-based family therapy.
-For adults Nancy uses aspects of Cognitive Behavioral Therapy, mindfulness, narrative therapy, and solutions-focused therapy.
-Nancy also loves to incorporate art therapy and sand tray whenever the client is interested in doing so no matter the age.
+With adolescents, Nancy predominantly utilizes works to create a sense of connection and trust before working on any issues that may have arisen.
+For adults, Nancy uses aspects of mindfulness, narrative therapy, EFIT (Emotionally Focused Therapy For Individuals), and solution-focused therapy.
 However, because each client has their own unique needs, Nancy takes the time to identify what will work best for each client.

 Nancy approaches her work from a trauma-informed lens looking at the mind-body connection and incorporating mindfulness when appropriate.
-Nancy would describe her clinical orientation as psychodynamic, attachment-informed, solutions-focused, strengths based, narrative therapy informed, and family systems (and internal family systems) oriented.
+Nancy would describe her clinical orientation as psychodynamic, attachment-informed, solution-focused, strengths-based, narrative therapy informed, and family systems (and internal family systems) oriented.

 - Master of Arts in Spanish 2008, Messiah College